mateussouzaweb/compactor/README.md

 ## RoadMap (In Development)

-- HTML include feature for code splitting.
-- A way of create source-map for HTML (maybe simple comment).
 - Single output from multiple files for SASS and TypeScript (these languages does not include it out of the box, you have to use a 'index' file).
 - Single output and merge for JSON, XML e SVG.
 - Avif copy format from others images formats.